jackmanners/inquisit_combine/README.md

 # Inquisit Combine Package (v.0.1.1)

-This is a tiny R package to assist with combining output data from the (https://www.millisecond.com/products/lab)[Millisecond Inquisit Lab] software.
+This is a tiny R package to assist with combining output data from the (Millisecond Inquisit Lab)[https://www.millisecond.com/products/lab] software.

 ## Installation